Amortized Molecular Optimization via Group Relative Policy Optimization: Taxonomy of Generative Optimization

 \section{Taxonomy of Generative Optimization}

-We structure our analysis of the generative molecular design landscape through the lens of two distinct optimization paradigms: instance optimization, which treats every design task as a unique search problem to be solved from scratch, and amortized optimization, which distills optimization logic into a learned policy which can be re-used.
+We structure our analysis of the generative molecular design landscape through the lens of two distinct optimization paradigms: \emph{instance optimization}, which treats every design task as a unique search problem to be solved from scratch, and \emph{amortized optimization}, which distills optimization logic into a learned policy which can be re-used.
+A second axis cuts across both paradigms: whether the method natively supports \emph{structurally constrained} generation (preserving a fixed input substructure) or only \emph{de novo} design.
+Figure~\ref{fig:taxonomy} places existing methods along these two axes; the remainder of this appendix elaborates on each category.